Saša Ilić (footballer, born 1977): Red Bull Salzburg

 In June 2007, Ilić was officially transferred to Red Bull Salzburg, signing a three-year contract.
 He decided to join the Austrian side at the insistence of Lothar Matthäus, as they previously successfully collaborated at Partizan.
 However, only a few days later, Matthäus was released by Salzburg.
 Ilić scored his first goal for the club on 8 August 2007, in a Champions League qualifier against Latvian side Ventspils.

-In January 2009, Ilić signed with Greek club Larissa on loan until the end of the 2008–09 season.
+In January 2009, Ilić signed with Greek club AEL on loan until the end of the 2008–09 season.
 He scored his only goal for the club in the Superleague Greece playoffs against AEK Athens.

 Upon his return to Salzburg, Ilić saw very infrequent opportunities to play for Red Bull.
 He was suspended by the club's board in September 2009 because of the alleged betting against Salzburg in their UEFA Europa League game with Lazio.
 However, Ilić dismissed the accusation of betting against his own team, but admitted to betting on the other matches.
 His teammate and countryman, Đorđe Rakić was also involved, but there were no consequences for him.